Dark plasmas in the nonlinear regime: constraints from particle-in-cell simulations: Simulations

 where $\varepsilon_K$ is the initial kinetic energy density of the plasma.
-Similarly, we use Eq. \ref{eq:W_trap} to determine the saturation energy for the Weibel instability, which yields
+Similarly, we determine the saturation energy for the Weibel instability, which yields

 where $v_W$ is the relative bulk velocity of the plasma during saturation.
 This value is often less than the initial relative bulk velocity, $v_0$, due to the decrease in bulk kinetic energy during the formation of the electrostatic shock by the two-stream instability.
-At regular intervals we sample the velocity distribution of all particles and compute the mean velocity (as shown in the right panel of Fig. \ref{fig:velocities}).
+At regular intervals we sample the velocity distribution of all particles and compute the mean velocity.
 We find $v_W=0.0014\, c$.
 We explicitly measure the saturation levels of the longitudinal electric field and the transverse magnetic field in our simulation in order to compare to these analytic predictions, finding $\varepsilon_E/\varepsilon_K=0.024$ and $\varepsilon_B/\varepsilon_K=0.19$, respectively.
 We find these values to be within reasonable agreement with Eqs. \ref{eq:TSSat} and Eq. \ref{eq:WSat}.